Babička’s Svíčková (Beef with Vegetable Cream Sauce)

 Jump to recipe |

-As an Asian person, the term “dumpling” has always been known to me as pockets of meat wrapped in a thin dough so it confused me greatly when I learned that the European definition of “dumpling” is generally an overarching term for a dough without any filling.
+As an Asian person, the term “dumpling” has always been known to me as pockets of meat wrapped in a thin dough so it confused me greatly when I learned the European definition of a “dumpling”.
 European dumplings can vary greatly in ingredients and textures and can be vastly different between different regions and countries.
 I was actually low-key disappointed when Toby first told me he was going to make Czech dumplings and it ended up being a bread dough 😂.
 Nevertheless, these dumplings came out super fluffy and was fantastic at absorbing all the delicious sauce on the plate.

-These dumplings are pretty easy to make, but please allow enough time to cook them all.
-If you don’t have a really big pot, you may have to cook them one at a time (which is what I always end up doing) and it takes 20 mins each time (allow 1 hour to cook all 4).
-Don’t crowd them in a pot – they will expand quite a bit while you cook them, but will shrink down a little once removed from the pot and cools down.
-Knedlíky also freezes really well wrapped up in cling wrap or aluminum foil – just steam or microwave them when ready to use.
+Although these dumplings are pretty easy to make, allow enough time to cook them all.
+If you don’t have a big pot, you may have to cook them one or two at a time (which is what I always end up doing) and it takes 20-30 mins each time (allow 1.5 hours to cook all 4).
+If you’ve got extra pots and the stove space, boil them all at once in separate pots so they’re all ready at the same time!
+I don’t know why it took me so long to think of this.

 Anyways, without further ado, here’s the recipe!
 If you have any comments or suggestions, I’d love to hear from you in the comment section!
 You can follow me on instagram, youtube and facebook to see all the recipes I post!